Sunc4127/cloud_revision/Part1 Parallel Computing.md

 	* Realised in many ways of different levels of ==granularity==, e.g. threads through to web service workflow definition and ==enactment==.
 * Single-program multiple-data
 	![](./img/spmd.png)
-	* Commonly exploied model
+	* Commonly exploited model
 		* ==Bioinformatics==, MapReduce, ...
 	* Each process executes the same piece of code, but on different parts of the data
-	* Data is typically split among the available procs
+	* Data is typically split among the available processors
 	* Data splitting and analysis can be done in many ways
 	* Assignment 1
 * Pipeling